ThePhilippeH/explainingCancerAI/README.md

 [gradcamv8]:https://github.com/ThePhilippeH/explainingCancerAI/blob/cnn/grad_cam_yolo.py

 ### ViT
 The Vision Transformer (ViT) model used for this task was based on Google's ViT architecture with a 16×16 patch size, pre-trained on the ImageNet21k dataset.
 The classification head was modified to suit the skin cancer image classification task.
-The model was fine-tuned using the Skin Cancer Dataset uploaded by marmal88 on [Hugging Face][vitdataset], which includes 10,015 dermoscopic images spanning seven diagnostic categories.
+The model was fine-tuned using the **HAM10000 dataset** by marmal88 and uploaded on [Hugging Face][vitdataset].

 - **LIME implementation**: We implemented LIME using the **LIME-Py** library.
 The `LimeImageExplainer` was used with a custom segmentation function based on SLIC, and explanations were generated by perturbing the input and analyzing the model's response.
 Explanations were visualized by overlaying the LIME-generated mask onto the original image, highlighting the most influential regions.